 A short survey on Qualaroo revealed that some people felt that the prices of their services were too high.

-Solution: Redesigning the Home Page for Enhanced Messaging Clarity
+Tests run: Redesigning the Home Page for Enhanced Messaging Clarity

 Armed with the data and above insights, the team decided that the page needed to be overhauled to improve messaging clarity around its services and benefits.
 The test hypothesis was that communicating the benefits of their service in a way that would make it easier for prospects to perceive would increase website sales.